devgpt-labs/devgpt/README.md

 1. Run NPM install // Yarn install in the root directory of the project in your terminal.
 1. Run NPM run dev // Yarn run dev in terminal.
 1. Sign up to DevGPT in your local enviroment and see your account appear in your Supabase Table; you'll need to confirm your email address via email and this may require you to restart the app after confirmation.
+1. Run the DevGPT-api repo (OSS on GitHub) to make prompts!

 ## Support